How Technology is Improving the Lives of People with Disabilities

 People with disabilities are not finding it cost effective to move from one point to another.
 A challenge many people with disabilities have is having a driver’s license.
 Though who can get it say that it makes a difference and feels more independent today.

 While depending on other people for mobility to school, social events, or work can feel insufferable for those who want to be depended on themselves, things aren’t so bad.
-Luckily, it is now convenient for
+Luckily, it is now convenient for disabled person to share transport means to places.

 Uber and the competitors have now made it easy for individuals with disabilities to get a ride than it was before.
 In fact, it is getting a lot easier.